Bar Avni

 At the beginning of 2021, Bar Avni has been appointed chief conductor of the Bayer Philharmonic Orchestra in Leverkusen, which was founded in 1904, the first female conductor in the history of the orchestra.
 She was also made a fellow of Bayer Kultur’s prestigious Start Academy at the same time.

-Recent debuts include concerts with the Camerata Hamburg at the Elbphilharmonie, the Orchestra of the Staatskapelle Halle and the Philharmonie Halberstadt as part of the IMPULS Festival, and with the Israel Philharmonic at Charles Bronfman Hall, Tel Aviv.
+Recent debuts include concerts with the Gothenburg Symphony Orchestra, Camerata Hamburg at the Elbphilharmonie, the Orchestra of the Staatskapelle Halle and the Philharmonie Halberstadt as part of the IMPULS Festival, and with the Israel Philharmonic at Charles Bronfman Hall, Tel Aviv.

 Following a performance at the Yehudi Menuhin Festival’s Gstaad Conducting Academy with Jaap van Zweden and Johannes Schläflie in 2018, Avni was awarded the Neeme Järvi Prize and invited to return to the Academy with Manfred Honeck in 2019.

-Bar Avni conducted the successful production of the chamber opera “Simplicius Simplicissimus” by Karl A. Hartmann, a shortened version of the opera Fairy Queen by Henry Purcell and the German premiere of a short opera based on the French film “L ‘Accordeur” (Best Short Film, “César”).
+Bar Avni has led the successful production of the chamber opera “Simplicius Simplicissimus” by Karl A. Hartmann, a shortened version of the Opera Fairy Queen by Henry Purcell, and the German premiere of the Chinese short opera, based on the french film “L‘Accordeur”.